WebAssembly/spec/md-proto/WebAssembly.md

 | `i64.rem_s` | `(i64, i64) : (i64)`        | [S]      | 0x60   | `%s` (14)

-The `rem_s` instruction returns the signed remainder from a division of its operands interpreted as signed integers, with the result having the same sign as the left operand (the dividend).
+The `rem_s` instruction returns the signed remainder from a division of its operands interpreted as signed, with the result having the same sign as the left operand (the dividend).

 **Trap:** Division by zero, when the right operand (the divisor) is zero.